The Berkeley Arms Tewkesbury

 Dog Friendly like many other shops, pubs and cafes in Tewkesbury.

-The cellars are built in very old stone.
 The very substantial main chimney supports many timbers of the newer front part of the premisses, suggesting alteration works around 1550.

 Before the 1850's the Berkeley Arms was known as the 'Queen's Arms', however the former landlord 'Sam Pearse' was made bankrupt in 1843.
 He had borrowed £2,000 against the pub, much more than it's value at the time.